 - Meanwhile, in a medium bowl, mix together the powdered sugar, milk, 1 teaspoon vanilla, and lemon juice.
 Stir until the mixture is smooth and runny.
 If too thick add more milk; if too thin add more powdered sugar.

-- While scones are still warm, drizzle a tablespoon of glaze over each.
-Allow scones to stand for a few minutes until the glaze forms a crust.
+While scones are still warm, drizzle lemon glaze over each scone.
+Allow scones to stand for a few minutes until the glaze forms a crust, then serve and enjoy.

 The Butter: Scones are all about the butter.
 Make sure your butter is really cold right out of the fridge.
 You could even freeze your butter before adding it to the flour.
 If using frozen butter, it might be easier to grate it instead of cutting it in with a pastry blender.
 The cold butter is what contributes to your scones being crisp ad crumbly on the outside.